Technology Transfer Centers (TTC)

 National Association of State Mental Health Program Directors (NASMHPD) Research Institute

-Dr. Parks is the Medical Director for the National Council for Behavioral Health.
+Dr. Parks is the Medical Director for the National Council for Mental Wellbeing.
 He has nearly two decades of experience with public health.
 He was named director of the Missouri HealthNet Division of the Missouri Department of Social Services in 2013.
 Dr. Parks also holds the position of Distinguished Research Professor of Science at the University of Missouri – St. Louis and is a Clinical Assistant Professor of Psychiatry at the University of Missouri, Department of Psychiatry in Columbia.
 He practices psychiatry on an outpatient basis at Family Health Center, a federally funded community health center established to expand services to uninsured and underinsured patients in central Missouri.

 Previously, he served for many years as Medical Director of the Missouri Department of Mental Health and as President of the Medical Director’s Council of the National Association of State Mental Health Program Director.
 Dr. Parks has also served as Director of the Missouri Institute of Mental Health at University of Missouri St Louis and as Division Director for the Division of Comprehensive Psychiatric Services of Missouri Department of Mental Health.